marcinbln/XYZReader/README.md

 ## Overview
 * Redesign provided reader app to improve the UI and to conform to Material Design.
-* App implements Material Design Components:
+* App implements key Material Design Components:
    + CoordinatorLayout
    + AppBarLayout
    + CollapsingToolbarLayout
    + SnackBar
-* Separate an interface into surfaces.
-* Effectively use transitions and motion.
+   + FloatingActionButton
+* Interface is separated into material surfaces to give a 3D feel
+* Transitions and animations added to provide pleasant user experience and smooth interactions.